 The new Leica V-Lux 5 is a super-zoom camera with a 1-inch sensor with 20 megapixels.
-Additionally, it has a 16x optical zoom lens that has an equivalent focal range of 25-400mm with maximum apertures that vary from f/2.8-4.
+It also has a 16x optical zoom lens with an equivalent focal range of 25-400mm with maximum apertures that vary from f/2.8-4.

 Leica V-Lux 5 Body & Control

 Because of its price tag, which, while not inexpensive at £1,050, is nonetheless one of the cheaper routes to owning a Leica-badged camera, and partly because the standard-issue bridge model layout and design make for more intuitive handling than we’re used to from this manufacturer, Leica is pitching the V Lux 5 as the ideal camera for “all” photographers.
 This is partial because its price tag is one of the cheaper routes to owning a Leica-badged camera.